jmnyarega/Pivot-Table/README.md

 # Pivot Table
-- Pivot table component using ReactJs
+  - Pivot table component built using ReactJs

 ### System prerequisites
   - nodejs v10 or later
+  - yarn

 ### How to run the application locally on your machine
   - Clone the repository - `git clone git@github.com:josiahmokob0/Pivot-Table.git`
   - Checkout to the root directory of the app - `cd Pivot-Table`
   - Download all the required packages for the application to run - `yarn install` or `npm install`
   - To run the application - `yarn start` or `npm start`

 ### General Requirements
   - The pivot table should not be tied to a specific data.